tt-bot-dev/tt.bot/README.md

 - Getting user info and their avatar
 - Basic moderation
 - Welcome and farewell messages
+- Rerouting your command input into direct messages

 # Database
 The database is RethinkDB.
 It is a required backend that needs to mod commands to work.